d-cook/SomethingNew/Concepts.md

 * To prototype (or class) objects, or not to?
 * Developing more of a runtime model (e.g. a whole system) rather than just a language (e.g. dependency on compiler)
 * AST means nothing is every "compiled" down to machine level, but instead there is a kernel (written or mirrored in itself)
+* JIT compilation upon code edit, or just projectional view/edit? (is this the same thing?)
+* Edit code without breaking closures (like JavaScript fails to do)
+* Instead of hiding things (like closures) or enforcing restrictions (types, access-levels), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
+  * Related: Linda Rising's article; Jane Jacobs (read about apartments on the wiki page)
+* Still generate compiled programs, but a bootstrapped self-contained tool as a better alternative to "source code"
+* No external references in objects (or just in "code"), for better serialization. ("message passing")
+* Runtime execution somehow exists in some inspectable form, so it could be "paused", modifed, serialized, and resumed
+  * Actors that can be sent (or send themselves) across systems, and keep running afterward
+* Distinction between objects and networked computers is diminished
+* Do not get stuck on specific implementation choices if it can be changed later ("worse is better")
+* Code consists of imperative commands rather than declarative statements that must be compiled & analyzed.
+Declarative entites just "exist" inline.
+* Loosely coupled code -> named references into a "context" object
+* All objects are part of some tree, and the whole system is one tree
+* Separate storage of execution state ("context") from code
+  * Any runtinme operation can derive from just modeling the execution state directly
+  * Continuation Passing Style?
+* Potential of LISP is generally overlooked, and it is used as JUST a programming language
+* Macro-expansion assumes a compilation phase
+* Not a MetaObject Protocol, but a MMOP that is its own MMMOP
+  * Lisp Macro expansion does this because the macro language is the same as the target-languages; and thus you can have macro-macros, etc. Apply this idea to UI & code: if they are "the same thing", then ... voila!
+* No need for an OS
+* Software Archeology: self-contained system that makes its own bootstrapping & running self-evident: http://www.vpri.org/pdf/tr2015004_cuneiform.pdf
+* Software is already its own tool (software makes, edits, and runs software)
+* Stop making programming better for programmers, and make computering better for users (note: have we even discovered what "computer" can mean?
+Can we open the door to let users do that discovering?)
+* Replace concept of "compile time" with JIT compilation (i.e. compilation on demand at runtime).
+How is this any different than any other normal code transforming data (especially if code and data are the same)?